-more contract that create a well- Business Saturday was created in 2010 in response to small business owners' most pressing need; astomers.
-Falling between Black Friday and Cyber Monday, it's a day to support the local businesses ate jobs, boost the economy and preserve the neighborhoods around the country.
-It has since become known and celebrated event on the nation's calendar, with support from elected officials, the public vate organizations.
+Small Business Saturday was created in 2010 in response to small business owners' most pressing need; more customers.
+Falling between Black Friday and Cyber Monday, it's a day to support the local businesses that create jobs, boost the economy and preserve the neighborhoods around the country.
+It has since become a well-known and celebrated event on the nation's calendar, with support from elected officials, the public and private organizations.